BirdsMice

 Anyone who has had the unpleasant experience of lying in bed, unable to relax because you can hear telltale scratching or squeaking sounds coming from a wall or ceiling nearby, knows the feeling of frantically wondering how to keep mice out of your bed.
 It’s rare that you find rodent droppings in your bedding or any other signs of activity.
 You are less likely to see rodent activity in your bedding and sheets if they live in your home, such as your pet’s food bowls and kitchen.
 In fact, rats and mice will often choose to build nests inside your walls rather than where you sleep.
 You won’t find them cuddling up in your bed if they avoid humans and are very shy.

-See also Hawks Of Florida
+See also Hawks In Michigan

 Although finding mice in your bed is not a common phenomenon, there are a few things you can do to prevent mice from entering your bedroom: